microsoft/terminal/doc/specs/spec-template.md

 ## Future considerations

-[comment]: # What are some of the things that the fixes/features herein might unlock in the future?
-Does the implementation of this spec enable scenarios
+[comment]: # What are some of the things that the fixes/features might unlock in the future?
+Does the implementation of this spec enable scenarios?

 ## Resources